saucelabs/elemental-next/frontend/docs/updated-tips/71-mobile-testing-pyramid/mobile-testing-pyramid.md

 language: all
 ---

-# Page Title

-The Mobile Testing Pyramid
+# The Mobile Testing Pyramid

 ## Intro

-This is a guest post from Kwo Ding.
+>This is a guest post from Kwo Ding.
 You can follow him on LinkedIn [here](https://www.linkedin.com/in/kwoding/).
 You can also see a recording of him delivering this material at SauceCon ([link](https://www.youtube.com/watch?v=ACP6N1L62AU)).

+When most people start mobile testing, they tend to start with a few real devices and perform exploratory testing manually.
+Over time, the number of devices grow, but in order to reach fast feedback and lessen the amount of manual testing, a better usage of available tools is necessary.

-## Use Case
+## A Solution

-Mobile testing involves more complexity when you compare it to web UI testing.
-A few examples of mobile testing challenges:
+Mobile testing can be complex, and not only has to cover the UI aspects, but also compatibility of hardware, network connectivity, etc. A few examples of mobile testing challenges are:

 - Layout issues
 - Device incompatibility